 Please be aware of various precinct upgrades, events and changes before your visit.VIEW ALERTS

 Some would argue that there’s nothing worse.
 You can feel it coming.
-You’re working out, hitting your stride, having a great time and then, all of the sudden, there it is.
+You’re working out, hitting your stride, having a great time and then, all of a sudden, there it is.
 A muscle cramp.
 Either you have to stop your workout completely, or you’re at least significantly hindered.
 And even if you don’t find your cramps to be particularly painful, we can all at least agree that they’re pretty annoying.

 So, how can you make muscle cramps during your workout or competition a thing of the past?
 There’s no sure-fire method that’s proven to work for everyone, all the time, but there are a few remedies that many can rely on most of the time.